Tanishq-Banyal/android-sdl2-fractals/README.md

 ### Gradle

 The project is based on Gradle 5.
-For older version based on Gradle 4 and Android Experimental Plugin, check out branch gradle-4-using-android-experimental-plugin.

 Android build Tools are set to 27.0.3 in file settings.gradle.
 Make sure to download those tools via Android Studio.